adriangs1996/morty/docs/guide/quick-start.md

 bundle install
 ```

-Morty requires that every class is autoloaded for it to work.
+Mortymer requires that every class is autoloaded for it to work.
 This is deafault rails
 behavior when running in production, but it is disabled by default on development, so,
 we first need to enable eager load